01 of 11

 Buddhist artwork has a long history of use in feng shui practice, where sculptures, wall hangings, pictures, and candleholders depicting the Buddha performing various mudras are used to manage energy in the home.

-Here are 10 of the most common Buddhist mudras, with explanations of how they can be used to create good feng shui in the home.Continue to 2 of 11 below.
+Here are the most common Buddhist mudras, with explanations of how they can be used to create good feng shui in the home.Continue to 2 of 11 below.

 02 of 11

 Abhaya is a Sanskrit term that is translated as fearlessness.
 The Abhaya mudra is made with the open palm of the right hand extending outwards at the chest level or slightly higher.
 If you look at this Buddha hand gesture, or mudra, you will also feel the energy of protection, peace and a sense of strong, deep inner security.

 Abhaya mudra is a powerful feng shui decor addition to any home.
 It is best placed near the main entrance to your home, or in the living room.Continue to 3 of 11 below.

 The dhyana mudra (also called the samadhi mudra) is a hand gesture that promotes the energy of meditation, deep contemplation and unity with higher energy.
 It is formed with upturned hands overlapping one another with the thumbs lightly touching.
 The circling of energy created by this triangular shape promotes the cleansing of any impurities.
 Just by looking at this Buddha hand gesture (let alone practicing it) one can connect to the energy of deep peace and serenity.